I wish someone would have asked me that question and held space for me to get to the answer(s) in my 20s.

 If I did not fix this, I’d risked my family thinking something is wrong with them.
 Oh, hell no!
 My family is everything to me and I’d never make them responsible for my personal issues so decided I will handle this.

-My goal in life was to become a wellness professional and author.
-I did not see this happening while I hid the fact that on so many levels emotionally I was lost.
-This was even more motivation.
+On my early 20s my goal in life was to become a wellness professional and author.
+I didn’t see this happening while I hid the fact that on so many levels emotionally I was lost.
+This was even more motivation to handle this.

 If you have anger issues, start by reading the book “Letting Go”.
-Actually, this book is one of the best books I’ve ever read for life.
+Actually, this book is one of the best books I’ve ever read in the area of becoming emotionally free and highly self-actualized .
 Here’s a summary.

 I did tons of work in the area of emotions.
 So much so, today I’m mostly at peace and when an old pattern gets triggered and wants to run as fast as it can while dragging me for the ride, I never let it, because I see it coming a mile away.